-41. The provisions of any international treaties in respect of copyright and related rights to which Vanuatu is a party apply to matters dealt with in this Act, and such provisions prevail in the case of conflict with provisions of this Act.
+- The provisions of any international treaties in respect of copyright and related rights protected under this Act to which Vanuatu is a party apply to matters dealt with in this Act, and such provisions prevail in the case of conflict with provisions of this Act. - (2) However, subsection (1) does not apply to sections 41 and 42.